Terroir designation Côtes de Provence Fréjus

 Hectolitres

-Terroir designation of the Côtes de Provence AOC recognized in
+Terroir designation of the Côtes de Provence AOP recognized in

 Benefits of the Mediterranean